COMP2522/project-zoom-zoom/README.md

 ## About

 Zoom Zoom is a 2D top down racing game inspired by retro games with a twist...
 Realistic car simulator physics!
-Race by yourself, with bots, or against a friend in the three tracks!
+Race by yourself, with bots, or against a friend!

 ## Developers
 <b>Max V:</b> Tracks, Track Manager<br />